Diseases & Conditions

 Pale skin color

-The symptoms of glomerulonephritis may resemble other conditions and medical problems.
-Always consult your child's doctor for a diagnosis.
+The symptoms of glomerulonephritis may look like other conditions and medical problems.
+Always see your child's healthcare provider for a diagnosis.

 How is glomerulonephritis diagnosed?

 Chest X-ray.
-A diagnostic test which uses invisible electromagnetic energy beams to produce images of internal tissues, bones, and organs onto film.
+This test uses invisible electromagnetic energy beams to make images of internal tissues, bones, and organs onto film.

-Renal biopsy.
-A procedure during which a small sample of tissue is taken from the kidney through a needle.
-The tissue is sent for special testing to determine the specific disease.
+Kidney biopsy.
+A small sample of tissue is taken from the kidney and sent to a lab for special testing to determine the specific disease.

 What is the treatment for glomerulonephritis?